Forceu/barcodebuddy-documentation/docs/usage.rst

 First Start
 ===============

 Open your Grocy website.
 Click on Settings in the top right corner and then click on *Manage API keys*.
 Click on *add* and copy the long API key to your clipboard.
 You can now open Barcode Buddy by visiting your webservers URL.
-The setup will ask you to enter the API details.
+The setup will first let you create a user and then ask you to enter the API details.
 Make sure to have the trailing "/api/" for your Grocy URL at the end.

 Using The Web UI